 Start a conversation about study habits in your classroom.
 What works for students?
 What works against them?
-Then review three important factors — setting goals, the study environment, and time management — and complete helpful activities to improve your students' study skills.
+Then review three important factors — setting goals, the study environment, and time management — and complete helpful activities that will improve your students' study skills.

 For students to be successful in your class and in the years to come, they must learn the process of establishing a goal, and creating and following through on a plan to accomplish that goal.
 Reaching goals demands a set of skills and habits that you can help your students learn.